 - Repeat the process with the rest of the truffles, cleaning your hands in between batches.

-- You can store the truffles in the refrigerator, but bring to room temperature before serving.
+- You can store the truffles in the refrigerator, and you can serve them chilled or at room temperature.

 - Feel free to adjust the amount of chili to suit your needs, if you’re feeling adventurous, add more cayenne.

 - You might try using other hot spices in place of the cayenne ~ try chipotle chili powder, or even hot smoked paprika.

 - You can use milk chocolate as well.